-In his civilian life, Dr. Green is the president and CEO of Align MD (www.alignmd.com), an emergency department and urgent care management and staffing company based in Clarksville, TN.
-Mark also founded Align MD Foundation, also in Clarksville, TN, which provides healthcare to underserved populations throughout the world.
+In his civilian life, Dr. Green is the president and CEO of Align MD (www.alignmd.com), an emergency department staffing company based in Clarksville, TN, which provides leadership, management and staffing to emergency departments in four southeastern states.
+Mark also founded Align MD Foundation, which provides healthcare to underserved populations throughout the world.

-Dr. Green’s military career actually began as an infantry officer.
-From 1987 – 1990 he served as a rifle platoon leader, scout platoon leader and battalion personnel officer in the 194th Separate Armor Brigade at Fort Knox, KY.
-Following the infantry officer’s advanced course then Captain Green served as a battalion supply officer and an airborne rifle company commander in the famed 82nd Airborne Division.
+Dr. Green’s military career began as an infantry officer.
+From 1987 – 1990 he served as a rifle platoon leader, scout platoon leader and battalion personnel officer in the 194th Separate Armor Brigade, and from 1990 – 1992, as a battalion supply officer and an airborne rifle company commander in the famed 82nd Airborne Division.

-In 1986, then Second Lieutenant Mark Green graduated West Point with a degree in quantitative business management.
+In 1986, then Second Lieutenant Green graduated West Point with a degree in economics.
 In addition to his degree from West Point, Mark has a Masters Certificate from the University of Southern California in Information Systems, and his medical degree from Wright State University in Dayton, Ohio.

-His military awards include the Bronze Star, The Air Medal, The Air Medal with “V” device for valor under heavy enemy fire, the Meritorious Service Medal with two Oak Leaf Clusters, The Army Commendation Medal with two Oak Leaf Clusters, the Army Achievement Medal with three Oak Leaf Clusters, the Joint Services Achievement Medal, the Combat Medical Badge, the US Army Ranger Tab, US Army Flight Surgeons’ Wings, the Expert Infantryman’s Badge, Senior Parachutists Badge and the Air Assault Badge.
+His military awards include the Bronze Star, The Air Medal, The Air Medal with “V” device for valor under heavy enemy fire, and numerous other medals for service.
+He also was awarded the Combat Medical Badge, the US Army Ranger Tab, and The Expert Infantryman’s Badge, among many others.

 In 1989, Dr. Green met and married the love of his life Camilla Joy Guenther.
-Camie and Mark have two lovely children, Alexa age 20, a sophomore at Austin Peay University, and Mitchell age 17, a junior at Clarksville High School.
-Mark and Camie recently celebrated 24 years of marriage.
+Camie and Mark have two lovely children, Alexa age 20, a junior at Austin Peay University, and Mitchell age 17, a senior at Clarksville High School.